Back to Tennessee

 Plain English: The amendment changes how courts in Tennessee decide child custody by making sure the best interest of the child is always the top priority and adds a new factor to consider when setting parenting schedules.

-• Changes the language in Section 36-6-106(a) of the Tennessee Code Annotated to emphasize that the court must prioritize the child's best interests above all other factors.
+• Changes the law so that the court must prioritize the child's best interests above all other factors when deciding on custody arrangements.

-• Adds a new subdivision (17) to Section 36-6-106(a), which requires courts to consider whether each parent has meaningful opportunities to participate in their child’s life, based on what is best for the child.
+• Adds a new requirement for courts to consider whether each parent has meaningful opportunities to be involved in their child’s life, based on what is best for the child.

 Amendment 1-0 to SB0609